excalidraw/excalidraw-blog/content/blog/year-three/index.md

 And we want to make it easier for business to make the transition.
 From user provisioning and auth (think SAML and SCIM), to billing, and enterprise support.

-# Join us!
+# Join the Excalidraw team!

-As alluded at the top, we are looking for talented devs such as you! 💪
+As alluded at the top, we are looking for talented devs such as you!
+If you're as pumped about building Excalidraw as we are, we have open positions at both the Excalidraw editor and Excalidraw Plus.
+Check the [details](https://excalidraw.slite.com/app/docs/kqzVFHykBHg-we/Join-the-Excalidraw-team) and drop us an [email](mailto:careers@excalidraw.com)! 💪

 ---

-It's going to be a packed year for Excalidraw all along!
+It's going to be a packed year for Excalidraw across the board!

 Happy New Year everyone! 🎉